Offer valid for new Invisalign cases only. Cannot be combined with other discounts or insurance.

 Dental veneers are often constructed of composite resin or porcelain.
 Veneers made of porcelain are more stain-resistant than veneers made of resin.
 They also more closely replicate the characteristics of genuine teeth that reflect light.

-Because veneers are regarded as a cosmetic operation, insurers typically do not cover them.
+Because veneers are regarded as a cosmetic procedure, insurers typically do not cover them.
 Conventional veneers can cost between $925 to $2,500 per tooth on average, lasting between 10 and 15 years, citing the Consumer Dentistry Guide.
 No-prep veneers range from $800 to $2000 per tooth and last for five to seven years.
 Traditional veneers are frequently the long-term most economical choice.
-However, the price of your veneers will vary depending on your preferences for the type of veneers, the brand that your dentist carries, the cost of living in your city, and the dentist's level of experience.
+However, the price of your veneers will vary depending on your preferences for the type of veneers, the brand that your dentist carries, the cost of living in your city, and the dentist’s level of experience.

 Depending on your insurance policy and the situation, crowns might be covered.